athuras/relay/README.md

 &#955;-relay
 =

 Concurrent functional implementation of **relay-agent** in erlang.

-This may not ever be written, but would be awesome for simulating many concurrent agents operating in soft-realtime.
+* netmed: (NETworkMEDiator), handles all network communication between agents, and between some intra-agent processes.
+* controller: Resposible for dictating when, how, and where the lights change, through the use of a behaviour-transition-graph, cost functions and bias vectors.
+* prediction service: ML for any occasion.
+Contains a few different on-line models: macro-edges, internal intersection probabilities and other.